 30. Fly in top-rated suites with Singapore Airlines.

 The Singapore KrisFlyer miles program is an incredible transfer opportunity for your Amex membership rewards points.
-Singapore Airlines’ Suites tickets are world-famous for its first-class luxury.
+Singapore Airlines Suites tickets are world-famous for their first-class luxury.
 Suites feature a luxury double bed among other options and are relatively affordable in comparison to their counterparts.
 There are first-class suite tickets available as low as 25,000 miles.
 Check out their award chart for other options and details.

 31. Travel on Singapore Airlines between the continental U.S. and Hawaii.